midtown-ai/glossary/glossary/p.md

 # Pluribus Model

- Pluribus is a computer poker player using artificial intelligence built by Facebook's AI Lab and Carnegie Mellon University.
+ Pluribus is a computer poker player using artificial intelligence built by [Meta]'s AI Lab and [Carnegie Mellon University].
 Pluribus plays the poker variation no-limit Texas hold 'em and is "the first bot to beat humans in a complex multiplayer competition".

  Challenge:
   * Poken is a game of imperfect information